asterdex/aster-broker-pro-sdk/README.md

 ## Events

-We also support several event to let u can customize the exchange more flexible
+We also support several events to let you further customize the exchange.

 ```js
 FuturesSDK.eventListener.on("login", () => conosle.log("login"));